Crossposted from my blog for The Mennonite.

-Malcolm remembered his parents and other black Christians singing "Wash me and I’ll be whiter than snow."
+Malcolm remembered his parents and other black Christians singing “Wash me and I’ll be whiter than snow.”
 With Christian church and their theologians and preachers defining everything bad in this world and the next as black, how was it possible for that religion to bestow self-worth upon the black person hood of a prisoner like Malcolm?
 It seems that, in Malcolm’s case, it was not possible.
-Only a black religion, a black God, could "resurrect" a person like Malcolm from the "dead," from the "grave of ignorance and shame," and stand him on his feet as a human being, prepared to die in the defense of the humanity of his people. [emphasis in the orginal] (p.
+Only a black religion, a black God, could “resurrect” a person like Malcolm from the “dead,” from the “grave of ignorance and shame,” and stand him on his feet as a human being, prepared to die in the defense of the humanity of his people. [emphasis in the original] (p.
 156)

 But for Malcolm the problem with Christian theology was not just personal.
 He recognized the ways that Christian theology had been used to dominate people of color around the world.
 This was why it was so important for him to talk about a black God: